docsforadobe/premiere-scripting-guide/docs/item/projectitem.rst

 **Description**

-Retrieves the :ref:`Marker <marker>` objects associated with this project item.
+Retrieves the :ref:`markerCollection` associated with this project item.

 **Parameters**